fancn21th/fancn21th/README.md

 And then anatomy.fancn21th.cn will play as a workflow of how a website should be designed and implemented.
 Through it I want to see the minimal and critical steps for a website craftment.

 I also wish to have some of the demo from my work focus.
 Like LLMs client app.
-Some of the feature is rellay challenging for those who is new to web development.
-I want to see why it is hard for them.
+Some of the feature is really challenging for those new to web development.
+Why it is hard for them is what I am after.

-After all of them.
-I want to dig into generative art with no boundary and limit.
+Above all.
+Digging into generative art with no boundary and limit is always the path I keen to proceed.